rh-id/a-navigator/README.md

 In MSV pattern, StatefulView hold state, "glue", View creation, and Lifecycle when necessary.

 To put it simply, imagine Fragment and ViewModel as one component, a fragment that hold its state AND with an easy to use navigator.
-One navigator controls one activity, there are no nested navigator.
+One navigator controls one activity.

-If you have different navigation flow, create new activity class with new navigator for it and use `startActivityForResult` to interact between activities
+Nested navigator supported through `INavigator.createViewNavigator`. you will need to have one navigator as root and setup view navigator by calling that method

 ## Example Usage